mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/release-notes/index.md

 - Go `v1.13.12`
 - Docker `v19.03.11`

+#### Disclaimer

+-   Versions of Konvoy `v1.4.x` are not compatible and are not supported with [Kubernetes Base Addons](https://github.com/mesosphere/kubernetes-base-addons) `v2.x+` or [Kommander](https://d2iq.com/solutions/ksphere/kommander) `v1.1+`.
+    If you need addons that fall outside of this support please upgrade to the latest release of Konvoy.

 ### Version v1.4.4 - Released 28 May 2020

 | Kubernetes Support | Version |